 How many campaigns should I run?

 There's no magic number of campaigns to run--it will be different for each unique event.
-We recommend using this guide and working with your Customer Success Manager to determine which campaigns to utilize for your event.

 How do I determine each campaign's budget?